-I’m a PhD Candidate at the London School of Economics in the Department of Geography and Environment and the Grantham Research Institute.
-My research empirically examines how households in sub-Saharan Africa and South Asia are affected by environmental and climate change and studies how they respond using panel surveys and geo-spatial data.
-My supervisors are Dr Charles Palmer and Dr Sefi Roth.
-I plan to defend in early 2023.
+My research empirically examines how households in sub-Saharan Africa and South Asia are affected by environmental change and studies how they respond using panel surveys and geo-spatial data.
+Here are some projects I’ve been working on:

 Exposure to floods, climate change, and poverty in Vietnam